The Late, Great Tony Todd is a Badass Bad Guy in the 1996 action comedy classic The Rock

 That means it falls upon a man in his sixties who has spent the last few decades in jail and a Poindexter more comfortable with a microscope than a machine gun to single-handedly defeat a group of highly trained Marines.

 On the contrary, The Rock is enjoyably, thoroughly preposterous.
-It feels at times like a Cannon b-movie that somehow lucked into a Jerry Bruckheimer/Don Simpson budget.
+At times, it feels like a Cannon B-movie that somehow lucked into a Jerry Bruckheimer/Don Simpson budget.

 Get ‘em, Candy!